DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 how this will be utilized in our works.
 Section 3 delves further into the hardware and algorithms our work will use, with related works in optimizing Toeplitz extraction listed under section 4.
-Section 5 will present our methodology as well as some limitations imposed on our work. **More sections to follow as we finish the article**.
+Section 5 will present our methodology and implementation strategy, as well as some limitations imposed on our work.
+Finally, section 7 will present the results of our experimentation.

 ## 2 THEORY